May 31st

 Commentary:

 The metaphor used by the poet is that of an anthill and a snake.
-A snake overtakes the anthill and makes it it's home.
+A snake overtakes the anthill and makes it its home.
 If the intention is to kill the great serpent residing inside, it is not sufficient to tap and pat the outside of the anthill.
-The body is just like the anthill where the monstrous serpent (ego) is residing.
-Enduring hardships of the body won’t put a dent in the resolve of the ego.
-It is the ego that has to be eliminated in order to attain mukti (salvation).
+The body is just like the anthill where the monstrous serpent (ego) resides.
+Enduring hardships of the body will not put a dent in the resolve of the ego.
+It is the ego that has to be eliminated to attain mukti (salvation).

 pada vigrahaH: